open-component-model/ocm/docs/reference/ocm_add_source-configuration.md

 <code>--input</code> must be given.
 They take a YAML or JSON value describing an
 attribute set, also.
 The structure of those values is similar to the <code>access</code>
 or <code>input</code> fields of the description file format.
+ Elements must follow the resource meta data description scheme of the component descriptor.

+If not specified anywhere the artifact type will be defaulted to <code>filesystem</code>.

+If expressions/templates are used in the specification file an appropriate templater and the required settings might be required to provide a correct input validation.

+This command accepts additional source specification files describing the sources to add to a component version.

 Templating:
 All yaml/json defined resources can be templated.